Scientific Buddhist: Why Incense is More Than Just a Pleasant Backdrop to Meditation; Research Reveals Brain Health Benefits

 Pleasant Odors Have Antidepressive-like Behaviour

 These studies support the notion that the benefits aren’t just psychological.
 By extension, once can logically deduce (but not prove) that all pleasant odours would have an antidpressive-like behaviour.
 It’s a reasonable hypothesis, and certainly supported by aroma therapy, and my own experiences.
-This suggests that centuries of Ayurvedic and natural medicine are likely not wrong (at least they are risk free if not used as a replacement for ordinary therapies) when they make fairly safe lists of benefits for various situations [cited from OM Times]:
+This suggests that centuries of Ayurvedic and natural medicine are likely not wrong when they make fairly safe lists of benefits (clinically unproven, unless stated otherwise) for various situations [cited from OM Times]:

 - Lavender, know to relieve stress and relax